EU envoy to China hails Xi's call with Ukrainian president as positive step - ExBulletin

 State media had reported that during their call, Xi told Zelenskiy that China would send special representatives to Ukraine and hold talks with all parties seeking peace.

-Albinana said expectations for a new high-level dialogue this year include strategic talks between EU foreign policy chief Josep Borrell and Chinese foreign minister Qin Gang, as well as topics such as the trade and economy, digital business and climate.
+Albinana said expectations for the continuation of the high-level dialogue this year included strategic discussions between EU foreign policy chief Josep Borrell and Chinese foreign minister Qin Gang, as well as topics such as the trade and economy, digital business and climate.

 Borrell’s recent comments about the disputed Taiwan Strait have been grossly exaggerated, Albinana added.